-Hello, detectives!
-You found our list of the best virtual murder mystery party games!
+You found our list of the best virtual murder mystery games online!

-Virtual murder mystery parties are online social events where participants act out a murder story and figure out which character is the killer.
-The purpose of these events is to have fun and encourage teamwork.
-These parties are also known as virtual murder mystery games or online murder mysteries.
+Virtual murder mystery games are online social events where participants act out a murder story and figure out which character is the killer.
+These games are often part of a virtual happy hour or remote team building activity.
+The purpose of these events is to have fun, develop problem solving skills and encourage teamwork.
+These parties are also known as “online murdering mystery games” or a “zoom murder mystery party.”

 This list contains: